Courses and Program Delivery Updates

 - Washrooms – occupancy limits and hygiene signage posted.

-No. In response to the COVID-19 pandemic, as of March 17, 2020, JIBC has taken the proactive and preventive measure to suspend external facility rentals and activities at all our campuses until further notice.
+No. In response to the COVID-19 pandemic, as of March 17, 2020, JIBC has taken the preventive measure to suspend external facility rentals and activities at all our campuses until further notice.

 JIBC continues to adapt to the COVID-19 situation and the challenges of conducting research while maintaining the health and safety of research participants, students, staff, faculty, and the general public.
 Currently, there are physical and social distancing measures in place for the safety of all Canadians, which is also impacting research.